FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 {"alg":"HS256","typ":"JWT","kid":"f58890d19"}%
 ```

-`HS256` indicates that the JWT was signed with a symmetric algorithm, specifically HMAC using SHA-256.
+`HS256` indicates that the JWT authentication token was signed with a symmetric algorithm, specifically HMAC using SHA-256.

 The list of algorithms and implementation support level is below.